 HardHat – Smart contract development environment

-HardHat is a development environment that provides framework to develop solidity smart contract and provides functions to compile, deploy, test, and debug Ethereum software.
-It also helps developer manage feature that are inherent to developing dApps and smart contracts.
+HardHat is a development environment that provides framework to develop solidity smart contracts and provides functions to compile, deploy, test, and debug Ethereum software.
+It also helps the developer manage features that are inherent to developing dApps and smart contracts.

 Below is an overview of all the functionality provided in the HardHat development environment